sonakshisant/E-Netra/AI-Powered Dynamic Content Interpreter - Project Report.md

-# AI-Powered Dynamic Content Interpreter - Project Report
+# E-Netra - Project Report

 ## Project Overview
 This project has successfully created an AI-powered web application that dynamically interprets and generates content based on user inputs.
 The system leverages natural language processing techniques to understand user requests and generate appropriate content in real-time.